markilott/aws-cdk-fargate-alb-demo/README.md

 Setup the project:
 - Clone the repo
 - run `npm install`
-- Update the `lib/application/options.js` file with your own environment details and preferences
+- Update the `config/index.ts` file with your own environment details and preferences

 &nbsp;

 ## Options

-- vpcId - leave blank to use the default VPC, or enter your own VPC Id.
+- `vpcId` - leave blank to use the default VPC, or enter your own VPC Id.
-- zoneName and hostedZoneId - your custom Route53 domain and hostname for the ALB.
+- `zoneName` and `hostedZoneId` - your custom Route53 domain and hostname for the ALB.
-- certificateArn - we can create a new certificate for the custom hostname, or you can use an existing certificate.
+- `certificateArn` - we can create a new certificate for the custom hostname, or you can use an existing certificate.

 App options:
-- dockerHubImage - the URI for the image
+- `dockerHubImage` - the URI for the image
-- dockerFileDir - path to a folder containing a Dockerfile
+- `dockerFileDir` - path to a folder containing a Dockerfile
-- containerPort - the port for the container web server
+- `containerPort` - the port for the container web server
-- schedule start and stop - CRON strings for the optional task schedule.
+- schedule `start` and `stop` - CRON strings for the optional task schedule.
 The ECS task will be started and stopped on the specified schedules.

 &nbsp;